ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The Base Controller SDK script provides a bridge to SDK methods that deal with the input devices.
+The Fallback Controller SDK script provides a fallback collection of methods that return null or default headset values.

 This is the fallback class that will just return default values.